 To provide new features in optical access, such as wavelength division multiple access (WDMA) and hybrid xDMA/yDMA systems, will necessitate the development of new Recommendations.

 Fibre access systems need to support a range of service capabilities at the edge.
 Wireless, wireline and fibre (e.g., G.65x and Plastic Optical Fibre (POF)) will be needed.
-Economies are needed for fibre access deployment to become prevalent as a mass-market solution.
+Economies of scale are needed for fibre access deployment to become prevalent as a mass-market solution.
 Demand will be driven by factors such as: the ability to carry interactive and broadcast services (e.g. residential video, HDTV, AR, VR), managed bandwidth to multiple Internet Service Providers (ISPs), together with higher quality of service and improved resilience.
 Solutions are required for a wide range of market segments and situations including: business, small-to-medium-enterprise, small-office-home-office, residential, mobile backhaul and fronthaul, as well as green field and network upgrade.

 To support current and/or future wireless/mobile services, optical access systems are expected to provide flexible broadband communication channels for plural base stations/remote units in some cases, and to support digital and/or analogue transmission of Radio Frequency signals for remote base stations/remote units in some other cases.
 Optical access systems are also expected to coordinate with external systems.
 This is to facilitate end-to-end service provisioning.
 Necessary information exchange between an optical access system and an external system should be considered to improve network performance.
 Such coordination and control are key to low-latency services in the IMT-2020/5G era.